 The challenge for the average person trying to run an SSN search is that many companies that create the public records databases have a stringent application process before allowing you to run a search of your own.
 Similarly, you can commission a lawyer or private investigator to run a search for you, but you’ll likely be paying hundreds of dollars for the privilege.

 Fortunately, that’s where people finder companies come in.
-For around $10, you can run a people search that will get you all the up to date public records instantly and anonymously.
-And – while SSN searches are available – you can get the complete information even without an SSN by using just a name and last know city/state.
+For around $10, you can run a people search that will get you all the up to date public records available instantly and anonymously.
+And – while SSN searches are available – you can get a complete background check without a social security number by using just a name and last know city/state.
 The people search databases and sources of information they use are the same as those used by legal professionals and new records and pieces of information are added daily.
 You can even try a free search with preview results below to get an idea of what you can get: